Guild Workshops and Program 2017-2018

 Also part of the monthly program we encourage everyone to stitch Artist Trading Cards [ATC].
 Artist Trading cards are small pieces of art 2.5 by 3.5 inches, about the size of a hockey trading card that can be traded at each meeting if you like.
 These cards are being made to include in Martha Cole’s up coming workshops.
 Be sure to check back in the weeks and months ahead for more details about Martha Cole’s classes.
 More information about the ATC program is is available at a Guild meeting.

 Martha Cole is a Saskatchewan fibre artist.
-Martha Cole will be facilitating workshops for the Regina Stitchery Guild for the next 18 months.
+Martha Cole will be facilitating workshops for the Regina Stitchery Guild.
 To get more information about Martha Cole visit her website at marthacole.ca

 Drummed Covers and Accordion Variations – Martha Cole – March 3, 2018